 The ICCA Consortium applauds this declaration and calls for a groundswell of support for nomadic peoples and pastoralists worldwide who are sustaining their rangelands, territories and ways of life

-By Dr. Hijaba Ykhanbai (Honorary member), Ali Razmkhah (Regional Coordinator for West and Central Asia and the Caucasus) and Holly Jonas (Global Coordinator)
+By Dr. Hijaba Ykhanbai (Honorary member), and Holly Jonas (Global Coordinator)

 On 15 March 2022, the United Nations General Assembly (UNGA) in New York unanimously declared 2026 the International Year of Rangelands and Pastoralists (IYRP).
 This final approval was the culmination of a multi-year effort championed by the Government of Mongolia that now has the backing of more than 100 state governments and more than 300 pastoralist and supporting organisations, including the ICCA Consortium.